rega-cev/libseq/README.md

 ###Status

-The current public release (Jul, 17 2006), [libseq-0.3.tar.gz], contains the basic functionality, which was needed so far for my PhD.
+The [current public release] (v0.3, released on July, 17 2006), contains the basic functionality, which was needed for Koen's PhD.
 It has been exhaustively tested in various projects small and large.
 You are welcome to add features you find missing.

 ###Documentation
+* [API documentation]

 ####Installation

-I have switched to cmake for the build process, so I am looking forward to hear from anyone being succesfull to build on anyhthing other than Linux, and I am especially curious for experiences with Microsoft development tools ?
+We use CMake for the build process, and tested this on GNU/Linux, MacOS and Windows (Visual Studio C++ Express).
-There is an install file with build instructions on Linux, which is follows a standard CMake build and install process.
+There is an [INSTALL file] with build instructions on GNU/Linux and MacOS, which follows a standard CMake build and install process.

 ####Reference
 * [API documentation]